Celia Imrie: Television

-Imrie's television credits include the original 1970s series of Upstairs, Downstairs; Bergerac; The Nightmare Man; Oranges are not the only Fruit; Casualty; Absolutely Fabulous; and The Darling Buds of May.
+Imrie's television credits include the original 1970s series of Upstairs, Downstairs; Bergerac; The Nightmare Man; Oranges are not the only Fruit; Casualty; Absolutely Fabulous; Still Game and The Darling Buds of May.
 She also played Vera in A Dark-Adapted Eye (1994) by Ruth Rendell.

-She first worked with Victoria Wood in the 1980s on Victoria Wood: As Seen on TV, which included the popular sketch Acorn Antiques.
+Imrie first worked with Victoria Wood in the 1980s on Victoria Wood: As Seen on TV, which included the popular sketch Acorn Antiques.
 In 1994, she reunited with Wood in the television film Pat and Margaret, and later appeared in Dinnerladies from 1998 to 1999.

 Imrie's other roles include Still Game, Cloud Howe, Taggart, and Blue Black Permanent (1992).

-In 2000, she played Lady Gertrude in Gormenghast, while, in 2001, she was in Love in a Cold Climate with Alan Bates.
+In 2000, Imrie played Lady Gertrude in Gormenghast, while, in 2001, she was in Love in a Cold Climate with Alan Bates.
 In 2002, she played Mrs Violet Pearman to Albert Finney's Churchill in The Gathering Storm.
 She appeared in the BBC television drama Mr. Harvey Lights a Candle (2005), appeared opposite Nicholas Lyndhurst in the BBC sitcom After You've Gone (2007–2008), opposite Stephen Fry in the ITV1 drama Kingdom, and with Judi Dench in Cranford.
 In 2013, she guest-starred in the BBC's Doctor Who, playing the villainous Miss Kizlet in "The Bells of Saint John".
 In May 2016, she made her US television debut in the DC action-adventure series Legends of Tomorrow.
 In September 2016 she began starring as Phyllis in the FX series Better Things.

 In 2025, Imrie appeared as a contestant on the first series of The Celebrity Traitors.
 Her nervous fart, while locked in a wooden cabin with the other celebrities in episode 3, was described as the "TV moment of the year".
 Imrie competed the game as a faithful before eventually being "murdered" in plain sight by traitor Alan Carr in episode 8.